MicrosoftDocs/visualstudio-docs/docs/deployment/clickonce-deployment-dotnet.md

 ---
-title: ClickOnce for .NET 3.1 on Windows
+title: ClickOnce for .NET 5 and later on Windows
-description: "Learn about differences between ClickOnce for .NET 3.1 and later versus ClickOnce for .NET Framework." ms.date: 09/14/2022 ms.topic: how-to
+description: "Learn about differences between ClickOnce for .NET Core 3.1, .NET 5 and later versus ClickOnce for .NET Framework." ms.date: 09/14/2022 ms.topic: how-to
 helpviewer_keywords: